Discover how DHL Group increased connectivity across the enterprise and automated multiple processes end-to-end

 Cost saving

-Costs savings can be seen in various aspects of low-code platforms.
+Cost savings can be seen in various aspects of low-code platforms.
 Costs can be saved on initial training, and money doesn’t need to be spent on hiring skilled developers who demand a high salary.
-Additional cost savings can also be seen from the faster time to market, being able to do more in less time and produce a solid ROI.
+Additional cost savings can also be seen from the faster time to market, being able to do more in less time and producing a solid ROI.

 Forrester states that “Low-code platforms can help development teams work faster and increase enterprise-wide software production by empowering “citizen” developers.”